Cohort 1 Grantees

 NCSA’s Nourish Collective

 Nevada City is a town of 3,000 residents in California’s Sierra Nevada mountains.
-This charter school’s project seeks to enhance local partnerships to address logistical challenges and develop new relationships within California’s farming community.
-Goals are to expand purchasing and strengthen the local economy.
-Planned activities include collaborating with local farmers for crop planning, increasing nutrition and watershed education, organizing on-campus farmers’ markets at school, visiting local farms, and hosting cooking lessons with guest chefs .
+This charter school’s project enhanced local partnerships to address logistical challenges and develop new relationships within California’s farming community.
+Goals were to expand purchasing and strengthen the local economy.
+Activities included collaborating with local farmers for crop planning, increasing nutrition and watershed education, organizing on-campus farmers’ markets at school, visiting local farms, and hosting cooking lessons with guest chefs .

 Yosemite Unified School District